Inform-Software/sonar-groovy/README.md

 that by default, only files having `.groovy` as extension will be analyzed.

-*Unit Tests Execution Reports*: Import unit tests execution reports (JUnit XML format) by setting the sonar.junit.reportsPath property.
+*Unit Tests Execution Reports*: Import unit tests execution reports (JUnit XML format) by setting the `sonar.junit.reportPaths` property.
 Default location is _target/surefire-reports_.

 *JaCoCo and Binaries*: The groovy plugin requires access to source binaries